KurtJacobson/hazzy/README.md

 git pull origin master
 ```

-Feedback of all types would be gratfully accepted at: kurtcjacobson at gmail
+Feedback of all types would be appreciated: kurtcjacobson at gmail